cloudfoundry/cli/CONTRIBUTING.md

   [corporations](http://www.cloudfoundry.org/corpcontribution.pdf).

 ## General Workflow

-Major new feature proposals are given as a publicly viewable google document with commenting allowed and discussed on the [cf-dev](https://lists.cloudfoundry.org/archives/list/cf-dev@lists.cloudfoundry.org/) mailing list.

 1. Install [Go 1.6.x](https://golang.org)
 1. Create a directory where you would like to store the source for Go projects and their binaries (e.g. `$HOME/go`)